-The Seawater Strainer and 50 Micron Filter
+The Seawater Strainer

-- The sea water strainer's stainless steel element should be inspected, removed, and cleaned as needed.
-A clogged strainer or 50 Micron filter will cause the MPC control to alarm "Check Sea Strainer."
-Be careful to ensure that the thru-hull is closed before disassembly and the seal and element are in place before reassembly.
+• The sea water strainer's stainless steel element should be inspected, removed, and cleaned as needed.
+A clogged strainer will cause the MPC control to alarm "Service Prefilters" Be careful to ensure that the thru -hull is closed before disassembly and the seal and element are in place before reassembly.
 Put the screen up to a light for inspection.
 When the system is put into storage, remove, rinse, and reassemble dry to impede corrosion.
-Check frequently during operation. - The 50 micron filter needs to be properly maintained to protect the feed pump.
-Only use Spectra approved filters.
-These may be cleaned several times before discarding.
+Check frequently during operation.